Stem Cell Transplant Basics

 There are two main types of stem cell/bone marrow transplant.
 Your physician will decide what type of transplant should be used for your treatment and the source of the stem cells:

-• A reduced-intensity (or "mini" or "RIC") allogeneic transplant uses a reduced amount of chemotherapy to suppress the patient's immune system enough so that the donor stem cells can take root, or "engraft," there.
+• A reduced-intensity (or "mini" or "RIC") allogeneic transplant uses a reduced amount of chemotherapy to suppress your immune system enough so that the donor stem cells can take root, or "engraft," there.
 While the chemotherapy may kill some of the tumor cells, that is not the goal of the chemotherapy given prior to the transplant.
 With the amount of cancerous tissue reduced, the transplanted stem cells produce millions of healthy white blood cells, which mount an attack on the remaining cancer cells — a phenomenon known as the graft-versus-leukemia effect.

 Rizwan Romee, MD, on Haploidentical Stem Cell Transplant